 His marker is worn and weary, it has been there 71 years.

 Now, I will not pretend that his dying affected me in any way.
 I never met him, obviously, but as I have gotten older, I have a deep appreciation for him and others who have sacrificed so much.

 There is a plaque in War Memorial Plaza in downtown Nashville.

 It reads, “In Honored Memory of The Tennessee Air National Guardsmen Who Lost Their Lives July 23, 1950, In The Service Of Their Country.”

 Seven names down, it says, ‘Kenneth G. Eller.’

 I read somewhere that we die twice.

-I pray for our country, that for those who have laid down their lives, their stories never get stopped being told.
+I pray for our country, that those who have laid down their lives, their stories, never get stopped being told.

 “Big” Joe Dubin grew up in Nashville and is a graduate of McGavock High School.